Tulsa Drillers: Championship seasons

-The Drillers were Texas League champions four times: in 1982, 1988, 1998 and in 2018.
+The Drillers were Texas League champions four times: in 1982, 1988, 1998, and 2018.
 They won the Eastern Division championship in 1999 and 2002.
 The Drillers also appeared in the Texas League playoffs during the 2004, 2005, 2006, 2007, and 2017 seasons.

 Ownership

 Tulsa businessman Bill Rollings acquired the Lafayette franchise and moved it to Tulsa in 1977.
 Country music entertainer Roy Clark was a co-owner of the team for six years.
 Went Hubbard bought the team in 1986.
 In March 2006, Chuck Lamson (a former Drillers pitcher and executive) bought out much of Hubbard's stock in the team; Lamson became president and majority owner of the team.
 In December 2010, Lamson sold his stock back to Hubbard.
 This transaction made Hubbard the sole owner of the team; his sons, Dale and Jeff, became co-chairmen.
 Went and Dale Hubbard are residents of Walpole, New Hampshire; Jeff Hubbard, a former player (in 1987) and coach (in 1991) for the Drillers, lives in Durham, North Carolina.
 Went Hubbard died in September 2012.